reactwaylabs/saga/README.md

 ## Action creators

-An action creator is a set of functions to dispatch actions.
+An action creator is a set of functions for dispatching actions.
-You may choose the way to aggregate these functions, but we recommend you to use exported functions within a single namespace when using `TypeScript`.
+You may choose the way to aggregate these functions, but we recommend using exported functions within a single namespace when using `TypeScript`.

 ```ts
 import { Dispatcher } from "simplr-flux";